 The Board of Directors of the Company oversees the Company's business and affairs and monitors the performance of management.
 In accordance with corporate governance principles, the Board does not involve itself in day-to-day operations of the Company.
 The directors keep themselves informed through discussions with the Chief Executive Officer, other key executives, and the Company's principal advisers by reading the reports and other materials that the Company sends them regularly and by participating in Board and committee meetings.
 The Company's directors hold office until their successors have been elected and duly qualified unless the director resigns or by reason of death or other cause is unable to serve.
+We currently have one vacancy on our Board of Directors due to Marc Onetto's decision in July 2009 to not stand for reelection.
+The Board of Directors continues to seek, from time to time, additional board members to fill any vacancies who bring expertise in technology, operations and distribution.
 Until any vacancy is filled, the Board of Directors will consist of the members who are elected at the Annual Meeting.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.